kleis-technology/terraform-training/tutorials/TP3/README.md

   }
 }
 ```
 3. You could create a `config.auto.tfvars` file.
 This solution remains unsatisfying though.
-We will see tomorrow how to solve this issue.
+You will see tomorrow how to solve this issue.

 </details>